Frequently Asked Questions

 Should my family members or I proceed with travel and vacation plans?

-COVID-19 cases have now been reported in 114 countries around the world.
+The easy answer is NO. COVID-19 has been found on every continent excluding Antarctica.
 The World Health Organization declared COVID-19 a pandemic on March 10, 2020.
 This means the number of cases and cities affected is expected to keep growing, and there is the potential for widespread transmission.

 Please check the CDC website for the latest advice on domestic and international travel: https://www.cdc.gov/coronavirus/2019-ncov/travelers/index.html.
 We urge you not to place yourself, your household members, and close contacts unnecessarily in harm’s way.